Stitch Fix up just 1% on first day of trading, after reducing size of IPO

 It also may be hard to predict growth, an important task for public companies, which are expected to provide investors with quarterly updates.

-Stitch Fix users can order boxes on-demand and it’s hard to say whether users will order with consistent frequency.
+Stitch Fix users can order boxes on demand, and it’s hard to say whether users will order with consistent frequency.
 It’s also difficult to determine how many items they will opt to buy.

-But it’s undoubtedly a win for Baseline Ventures, which owned 28.1% of the company prior to the IPO.
-Benchmark Capital Partners owned 25.6% and Lightspeed Venture Partners owned 11.8%.
+But it’s undoubtedly a win for Baseline Ventures, which owned 28.1 percent of the company prior to the IPO.
+Benchmark Capital Partners owned 25.6 percent and Lightspeed Venture Partners owned 11.8 percent.

 0